monarch-initiative/namo/docs/elements/ChannelDimensions.md

 # Class: ChannelDimensions

-_Dimensions of a microfluidic channel_
+_Dimensions of a microfluidic channel according to ISO 10991:2023 definitions for microchannel geometry and dimensions_